 B-Code is a living, biological 3D printer that employs honeybees to create sculptural forms in beeswax.
 Honeybees developed the world’s first additive manufacturing over millennia of evolution, and Berry harnesses their technology to create hive systems that enhance the natural tendencies of bees.
 Together they produce sculptural forms never before possible by human technology or nature alone.

-B_code in laboratory.
+B-code V3.1 in the laboratory.
 Experiment was concluded after three months of hive activity in this artificial environment.
 Bees were able to build substantial food reserves, and population continued to increase after queen mated and swarm began building comb.

 For more on the methods and how-to for building this project, click here.

 Handheld video of artificial hive, B-Code 3.1 with bees inside, after 3 months of being occupied.
 This was an initial test of version 3 to determine if a hive could successfully live in this artificial environment.
 For this first test, only minimal structural elements were used with no templates for how bees were to build the comb.
 Instead, bees were free to use the artificial hive as they would occupy a natural cavity of the same dimensions.

 This video was taken on the last day of the test, as the outside structure began to fail due to the weight of the honey.
 Bees and comb were extracted and relocated to a traditional wooden box at the conclusion of this video.

 One of four cameras deployed throughout experiment to document the building of comb, daily fluctuations in the hive population, and other activity.